 Previous work in the database literature has focused on finding the class of queries that can be computed with $O(|D|)$ preprocessing time (where $D$ is the input database instance) and constant delay during the enumeration phase.
 The main result in this line of work shows that full (i.e., without projections) acyclic Conjunctive Queries (CQs) admit linear preprocessing time and constant delay~\cite{bagan2007acyclic}.
 If the CQ is not full but its free variables satisfy the {\em free-connex} property, the same preprocessing time and delay guarantees can still be achieved.
 It is also known that for any (possibly non-full) acyclic CQ, it is possible to achieve linear delay after linear preprocessing time~\cite{bagan2007acyclic}.
-Prior work that uses structural decomposition methods~\cite{greco2013structural} generalized these results to arbitrary CQs with free variables and showed that the projected solutions can be enumerated with $O(|D|^\fhw)$ delay.
+Prior work that used structural decomposition methods~\cite{greco2013structural} generalized these results to arbitrary CQs with free variables and showed that the projected solutions could be enumerated with $O(|D|^\fhw)$ delay, where $\fhw$ is the {\em fractional hypertree width}~\cite{gottlob2014treewidth} of the query.
 Moreover, a dichotomy about the classes of conjunctive queries with fixed arities where such answers can be computed with polynomial delay (WPD) is also shown.
-When the CQ is full but not acyclic, factorized databases uses $O(|D|^{\fhw})$ preprocessing time to achieve constant delay, where $\fhw$ is the {\em fractional hypertree width}~\cite{gottlob2014treewidth} of the query.
-We should note here that we can always compute and materialize the result of the query during preprocessing to achieve constant delay enumeration but at the cost of using exponential amount of space in general.
+When the CQ is full but not acyclic, factorized databases use $O(|D|^{\fhw})$ preprocessing time to achieve constant delay.
+We should note here that we can always compute and materialize the query result during preprocessing to achieve constant delay enumeration, but this requires an exponential amount of space.